-$$P'(z_i) = P(z_i|\theta_0)P'(\theta_0) + P(z_i|\theta_1)P'(\theta_1)$$ (12.8)
+$$P'(z_i) = P(z_i | \theta_0) P'(\theta_0) + P(z_i | \theta_1) P'(\theta_1)$$ (12.8)

 The framework of pre-posterior decision analysis has enormous potential as a decision support tool in structural engineering.
 So far most attention has been paid to applications in inspection and maintenance planning, but other situations where decisions have to be made on which and how much information should be collected, i.e. one of the main problems in assessment of existing structures can be handles within this framework.
 Examples of application of the pre-posterior analysis can be found in the literature.
-Planning for SN fatigue experiments is considered in Faber et al. (1993), planning of structural response measurements is considered in Sørensen et al. (1995), planning of concrete compressive strength tests is considered in Sørensen et al. (1999).
+Planning for SN fatigue experiments is considered in Faber et al. (1993), planning of structural response measurements is considered in Sørensen et al. (1993), planning of POD tests is considered in Sørensen et al. (1995), planning of concrete compressive strength tests is considered in Sørensen et al. (1999).